 Every fulfillment facility offers storage as a standard service.
 Demand forecasting and inventory management can assist you in maintaining a lean supply chain with less inventory.
 This can help you save money on inventory and warehousing while also increasing turnover.
-To enable more accurate warehousing, Red Stag Fulfillment has created a cubic foot storage model.
+To enable more accurate warehousing, there are new technologies being introduced every quarter that warehousing companies have begun utilizing.

 All of the actions required to send out your orders are referred to as order fulfillment.
 Your 3PL receives an electronic copy of the transaction when your consumer hits the Buy button.
 This starts the picking and packing procedure.
 Handing the item to a carrier for transportation to your customer is the final step in order fulfillment.
 In your supply chain, this is also the final stage.